=> <link rel="canonical" href="http://www.currenthost.com/controller/action" />

-On February Google, Yahoo, and Microsoft announced support for a new link element to clean up duplicate URLs on sites.
-The element is called Canonical Link tag and the syntax is pretty simple.
+In February Google, Yahoo, and Microsoft announced support for a new link element to clean up duplicate URLs on sites.
+The element is called the canonical link tag and the syntax is pretty simple.

 The new version of my Helperful Rails plugin provides a new method named canonical_link_tag, a super simple helper to generate the canonical link tag.
 The usage is similar to the auto_complete_link_tag helper.